 The gym can be really intimidating if you’re new to exercising.
 Even online sources and fitness accounts might have confusing terms.
 However, we created a beginner’s guide to working out to help navigate the beginning of your fitness journey.
 Today’s blog is focused on common cardio machines because cardio machines aren’t a one size fits all.
-There are pros and cons to each and make them better suited for certain populations.
+There are pros and cons to each that make them better suited for certain populations.
 Let’s dive in and find the right machine for you!

 The bike is a great place to start if you’re new to cardio.
 It provides a low-impact workout that will increase cardiovascular fitness without putting much stress on the joints.
 This can be used for someone with joint pain, such as arthritis or someone recovering from an injury.
 Even with little impact, strengthening can still occur by dialing up the resistance.
 However, one limitation of the bike is that riding it will not strengthen the bones of the leg because it is non-weight bearing.
 For someone with osteopenia or osteoporosis, the bike is not the best option.